malmostad/pi_video_looper/README.md

 En färdig imagefil (10.0.20) ligger [här](https://cityofmalmo.sharepoint.com/:u:/r/sites/kf-mm-filmproduktion/Delade%20dokument/General/pi_video_looper/pi_video_looper-1.0.20.img?csf=1&web=1&e=d8L7Ir)

+To reduce the wear of the SD card and potentially extend the lifespan of the player, you could enable the overlay filesystem via raspi-config and select Performance Options->Overlay Filesystem

 An application to turn your Raspberry Pi into a dedicated looping video playback device.
 Can be used in art installations, fairs, theatre, events, infoscreens, advertisements etc...